otaviocc/MicroClient/README.md

 ```

 ## Building Requests

-Requests are built with `NetworkRequest`.
-Example:
+Requests are built by creating `NetworkRequest` instances.
+Below, a simple `GET` requests which retrieves a list of posts bookmarked by the user.
+The network response is `PostsResponse`, which conforms to the `Decodable` protocol.

 ```swift
 let request = NetworkRequest<VoidRequest, PostsResponse>(